21 FAQs about redundancy

 You are not obliged to implement alternatives if you do not believe these would be beneficial to the company.
 However, if you opt for redundancies over potential alternatives, it will be important to be able to reasonably justify these decisions in case any employees bring claims of unfair dismissal or discrimination.

 12. Is it reasonable to select people for redundancy on a LIFO (last-in-first-out) basis?

 Be careful.
 This is unlikely to be reasonable if new workers taken on by the company tend to be younger than older workers, as LIFO is then disproportionately affecting a particular sector of your workforce - ie younger workers - and is therefore discriminatory on the basis of age unless you can show that the application of LIFO is objectively justified.

 LIFO is also likely to be discriminatory if it affects those in your workforce of a particular gender, race, sexual orientation including transsexual people, religious or philosophical belief or disability, unless it can be objectively justified.

-13. Can we select people on performance?
+13. Can we select people for redundancy based on performance?

 14. If we select people for their skills, can we include their ability to speak and understand English?

 Be careful.
 If an ability to speak and understand English is essential to doing the job, this may be a reasonable criterion to use.
 However, you will need to demonstrate conclusively that a certain standard of English is required; and you will also have to show that you are applying exactly the same criterion to workers who are native English speakers.
 If you attempt to get non-native speakers to take a test in relation to this criterion, while native speakers are excused, you lay yourself wide open to a claim of race discrimination.

 15. We're thinking of taking over a rival's business, but not their company.
 We don't have to take on their staff, do we?